BJWOODS/Chess-Game/README.md

 select a piece to move and where to move it. (example: a2a3): d1d2
 //White tries to move king on to friendly pawn's space You cannot move there e41 //Notification and error number will appear.
-                          // This error number can be looked up in the code to reveal why a player cannot move there
+                          //This error number can be looked up in the code to reveal why a player cannot move there